 Your question will be forwarded to the Email Research Assistance Coordinator in the Library.
 Program-related and subject-related inquiries will be forwarded to the appropriate individual.

 The Library aims for a 48-hour turnaround time, but response time may vary depending upon the nature of the inquiry.
 Most questions are answered the same day.

 Submitting a Research Question

 To submit a research question, please fill out the Email Question Form.

 Other Research Resources

-"Ready reference" refers to general, commonly-used material such as dictionaries, encyclopedias, almanacs, directories, atlases, etc. that for the most part provide basic, factual information on a given topic.
+"Ready reference" refers to general, commonly used material such as dictionaries, encyclopedias, almanacs, directories and atlases that for the most part provide basic, factual information on a given topic.
 The sources listed below can be accessed by anyone with access to the Internet.

-- U.S. Census Bureau.
-Includes 2010 and 2020 Census of Population and Housing, the Economic Census and the American Community Survey.
+- Census.gov Data.
+Includes 2010 and 2020 Census of Population and Housing, the Economic Census, and the American Community Survey.

 - CIA World Factbook.
 Profiles and maps of all countries and territories from the U.S. Central Intelligence Agency.

-Librarians at the Research Assistance Desk of the J. Paul Leonard Library are committed to user-centered and approachable reference services.
+Librarians providing research assistance at the J. Paul Leonard Library are committed to user-centered and approachable reference services.
 Our purpose is to provide relevant point-of-need services, resources, and information that support the education and research activities of University students, faculty, staff and members of the community.
 Our goal is to teach and enhance information skills that are necessary for academic success and in life-long learning.
 We proactively respond to users' changing needs by continually evaluating their expectations and realigning services to better meet those needs.